capolitsch/SALTdenoiseR/README.md

 windows where a non-trivial number of spectral pixels are consecutively masked.

-This segmenting procedure is determined by the `min.mask.width` parameter described below.
+This segmenting procedure is determined by the `min_mask_width` parameter described below.

 This particular script implements a "naive" bootstrap algorithm, where the